By Carla Olivo, Marine Spouse

 Unfortunately, not every base housing experience is a positive one.
 One Air Force spouse says a serious mold and moisture problem at an Air Force Base in San Antonio was a living nightmare.
 “Our oldest child developed asthma and our younger two had pneumonia and chronic sinus and ear infections.”

-A Marine spouse with 3 PCSes who lives on base in California, says that maintenance is really good about being on time and fixing issues for the most part.
-She goes on to say, “It is a nice area to live in, but not as nice as other housing in the area.
-Very close to the commissary, MCX, and main gate.”
+A Marine spouse with 3 PCSes living on base in California, says maintenance is really good about being on time and fixing issues for the most part.
+She says, “It is a nice area to live in, but not as nice as other housing in the area.
+We are also very close to the commissary, MCX, and main gate.”

 Vintage is all the Rage!

-Some do not mind living in older housing.
-An Army spouse on Post in Texas says, “It might look old on the outside, but the inside of the houses is nice.
-And there is a lot of storage and closets!”
+Some do not mind living in older base housing.
+An Army spouse on post in Texas says, “It might look old on the outside, but the inside of the house is nice.
+And there’s a lot of storage and closets!”
 An Army spouse renting military housing in North Carolina says she is very happy, “I love how spacious the houses are.”

 Arm Yourself with all the Base Housing Info You Need!